 I’ve heard it all before though.
 And you probably have too.
 I’ve tested a lot of sports watches for their GNSS accuracy and, despite my initial excitement for the GLONASS release, I reckon that GLONASS usually decreases accuracy.
-I thought GLONASS always seemed to decrease accuracy but then I noticed in some TREE-COVERED or URBAN scenario with taller buildings, that reception was sometimes improved – albeit unpredictably so.
-But it was still in the broad realms of ‘Not great’.
+Well, I thought GLONASS always seemed to decrease accuracy but then I noticed in some TREE-COVERED or URBAN scenarios with taller buildings, that reception was sometimes improved – albeit unpredictably so.
+But it was still in the broad realms of ‘Not great‘.

-I got to the point where I do GPS-only testing.
+I got to the point where I mostly do GPS-only testing.
 Life is too short.

 My First Test with GPS+GALILEO